About Me Some interesting stuff.

-It came to me when I was sitting in the shower, and I couldn't stop laughing about it.
-The juxtaposition of an educational website with an egregious grammatical error is immensely satisfying, and also acts as a reminder that seriousness doesn't help you to learn anything.
+It came to me when I was sitting in the shower and I couldn’t stop laughing about it.
+The juxtaposition of an educational website with an egregious grammatical error is immensely satisfying, and also acts as a reminder that being serious doesn’t help you to learn anything.

-Also, credit to Learn You a Haskell for the strong influence.
+Also credit to Learn You a Haskell for the influence.